lammps/lammps/doc/src/Build_extras.rst

          # build with default MPI C++ compiler (settings as with "make mpi")
          make lib-poems args="-m mpi"

-         # build with Intel icc compiler
+         # build with Intel Classic compiler
          make lib-poems args="-m icc"

       The build should produce two files: ``lib/poems/libpoems.a`` and